Robert Warwick: Film career

 From the 1920s on, Warwick alternated doing plays and silent films.
 He was fifty when sound films arrived, and though middle aged and with his matinee idol looks fading, he found plenty of work in character roles, much enhanced by his rich, resonant voice, eloquent diction, and aristocratic manner.
 When the studios moved to Los Angeles, Warwick followed.
-Throughout the 1930s and 1940s, Warwick's dependable acting and superb voice ensured that he was seldom out of work.

 Warwick's extensive filmography includes such classics as The Little Colonel (1935) with Shirley Temple and The Adventures of Robin Hood (1938) with Errol Flynn.
-He was one of a number of actors favored by director Preston Sturges and appeared in many of his films, among them Sullivan's Travels (1941), The Palm Beach Story (1942) and Hail the Conquering Hero (1944).
+He was one of a number of actors who frequently worked with director Preston Sturges and appeared in many of his films, among them Sullivan's Travels (1941), The Palm Beach Story (1942) and Hail the Conquering Hero (1944).
 He also appeared in I Married a Witch (1942) and Man from Frisco (1944).

 Television and later life

 Warwick made numerous appearances on television almost from its initial popularity in the late 1940s.
 In his seventies he was still hard at work and made appearances on every type of television show, from Westerns such as Broken Arrow and Sugarfoot, to the adventure series Rescue 8, to the science fiction series The Twilight Zone, to the anthology series The Loretta Young Show.